A World of Diving Adventures

 1. A passport valid for at least six months after the date of entry,

-3. A copy of your Blue Sanctuary workshop certificate.
+3. A copy of your Blue Sanctuary workshop certificate. and

 To learn more about the Blue Sanctuary program, click here.